 The American Farm Bureau Federation Discussion Meet competitive event simulates a committee meeting where discussion and active participation are expected from each participant.
 This competition is evaluated on an exchange of ideas and information on a pre-determined topic.
 Participants build basic discussion skills, develop a keen understanding of important agricultural issues and explore how groups can pool knowledge to reach consensus and solve problems.

-Watch the YF&R Discussion Meet Final Four compete during AFBF's 2022 Annual Convention in Atlanta, GA.
+Watch the YF&R Discussion Meet Final Four compete during AFBF's 2023 Annual Convention in San Juan, PR.

 Farm Bureau’s young farmers and ranchers have worked for over 20 years to help provide food to those in need around our country through the Harvest for All campaign.
 More than 50 million Americans – that’s 1 in 6 – including nearly 17 million children, are food insecure, meaning they live at risk of hunger.